bmartinez55/FayucaFinder/README.md

 ## Phase 1
 - [x] Setup Google Maps API
 - [x] Set up Firebase
-- [x] Integrate Google Maps API and Firebase to the Android App
+- [x] Create the Android App
 - *Completed on 2/23/20*

+## Phase 2
+- [x] Incorporate all dependencies for Google Maps API
+- [x] Incorporate all dependencies for Firebase
+- [x] Test connection of both API's
+- *Completed on 2/25/20*